 Greg has been a partner at Verrill Dana for more than 30 years, serving as trusted advisor to business executives and directors through many different market cycles and regulatory climates.

 Greg has been recognized for skill in both corporate law and securities law.
 He regularly guides companies – large and small – through stock offerings, M&A transactions and corporate restructurings.
 He also frequently assists other lawyers on the more technical aspects of projects involving financial regulations, legal opinions or contract drafting.
 Greg holds an AV rating from Martindale-Hubbell and is listed as a leading practitioner in corporate law and/or securities law by Best Lawyers and other prominent rating services.

 Beyond the technical and transactional side of his practice, Greg has served as outside general counsel to a large and diverse set of companies.
-Executives and directors look to him for experienced, pragmatic guidance on a wide range of problems, balancing business considerations with legal considerations.
-Greg is interested in business management issues, and has been on the firm's Total Quality Steering Committee since 1995, and has Chaired the Committee since 2008.
+Executives and directors look to him for experienced, pragmatic guidance on a wide range of problems.
+Greg is interested in business management issues, and has been on the firm's Total Quality Steering Committee since 1995, and has chaired that Committee since 2008.

 Greg’s wife Joanne is an attorney who has her own divorce mediation firm.
 They enjoy sailing, skiing, hiking, and otherwise taking full advantage of all four New England seasons.